 Marin Falier came from one of the most ancient noble families of Venice.
-In September 1354 he was elected doge of the Venetian Republic, but he was deposed only seven months later.
-He was accused of having orchestrated a coup against the state.
-Tried for treason, he was decapitated in public on April 17th, 1355, and buried in an unmarked grave.
+In September 1354 the Consiglio Maggiore elected him doge of the Venetian Republic.
+Only seven months later they tried him for treason and had him executed.
+The accusation was that he had orchestrated a coup against the state.
+Tried for treason, he was decapitated in the courtyard of the Palazzo Ducale on April 17th, 1355, and buried in an unmarked grave.

 Marin Falier was born around 1274, but little is known about his youth.

 As an adult he held several important posts.
 He was one of the leaders of the Council of Ten in 1315, and involved in the settling of the scores after the failed Tiepolo conspiracy of 1310.